-You will be formally enrolled at the European University Viadrina in Frankfurt (Oder).
-The International Office has published various information on their website for incoming students, including this International Student Guide.
-It covers all relevant topics including your journey, visa, accommodation, further administrative processes and general information on our university and city.
+The International Office at the European University Viadrina has published various information for incoming students on their website.
+Here, you find many relevant topics including your journey, visa, accommodation, further administrative processes and general information on our university and city.

-When planning your journey and accommodation, please do not confuse Frankfurt (Oder) and Frankfurt am Main!
+When planning your journey and accommodation, please do not confuse Frankfurt (Oder) and Frankfurt (Main)!